 Interested in hosting the section meeting or serving in a leadership role?
 Please contact one of the officers listed on the cover for more information.
+We want you!

 Diane Resek: Logician and Mathematics Educator

 By family and friends of Diane Resek